WordsOut poems by Godfrey

 where Hate says me.

-the strongest weapon
+Love is the strongest weapon

-known to mankind.
+known to humankind.

 Other weapons blow people up.

-Only Love puts them back together again.
+Only love puts them back together again.

-everything that seems real,
+And everything that seems real,

 that looks smart,